 Figure 6: Font Size drop-down gallery

 - Note that the highlighted font size is the size of the currently selected text.
 Now, scroll down the Font Size gallery to select other font size.
-As you hover your cursor over any of the font size, you'll see a Live Preview of the changed font size of the selected text on the slide, as shown in Figure 7 (compare it with Figure 4, shown earlier on this age).
+As you hover your cursor over any of the font size, you'll see a Live Preview of changed font size of the selected text on the slide, as shown in Figure 7 (compare it with Figure 4, shown earlier on this age).
 Also you can directly type in the font size value within the Font Size box.

 Figure 7: Font Size being changed